 How to Hide Your Internet Activities From Your Employer

-While all your online browsing might be monitored in the workplace, there’s a way to hide your internet activities from your employer.
-By using a powerful VPN at work and implementing a few sound habits, you can keep your Internet activities private and far from your employer’s eyes.
-Here’s everything you need to know.
+Even though your online actions might be watched at work, there’s a way to keep them private.
+By using a VPN at work and following good habits, you can hide your internet use from your employer.
+Here’s what you need to know.

-The best way to hide all your browsing and internet activity from an employer is to use a VPN.
-Strong VPN encryption will prevent employers from monitoring which websites you visit during work hours and keep your browsing private.
+The best way to hide your browsing and internet activity from your employer is to use a VPN.
+Strong VPN encryption will stop employers from seeing which websites you visit during work hours.
+It keeps your browsing private.

 Can Employers See Your Internet Browsing History?